 FACT:

-Babies are capable of independence after approximately 10 months, though some may leave at eight months and others not until they reach a year old.
+Raccoon babies are capable of independence after approximately 10 months, though some may leave their mother’s care at eight months and others not until they reach a year old.

 FACT:

 An outbreak of raccoon rabies was discovered in Hamilton in 2015.
 Until then, Ontario had not had a confirmed case in nearly a decade.
-The province has since spent millions of dollars tracking the infection and using baits to vaccinate raccoon populations in southern Ontario.
+Since then, the province has since spent millions of dollars tracking the infection and using baits to vaccinate raccoon populations across southern Ontario.